camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - During the failback procedure, there’s a small chance that some data will be lost in Elasticsearch affecting Operate and Tasklist.
   - This **does not** affect the processing of process instances in any way.
 The impact is that some information about the affected instances might not be visible in Operate and Tasklist.
   - This is further explained in the [operational procedure](<!-- TODO: Link -->) during the relevant step.
-- Zeebe cluster scaling must be disabled.
+- Zeebe cluster scaling is not supported.
-  - Zeebe cluster size (broker count) must be static in size.
 - Web-Modeler is a standalone component and is not covered in this guide.
   - Modeling applications can operate independently outside of the automation clusters.
 - Kubernetes service meshes are currently unsupported, and we advise against their use for the setup.